 28 May 2019

 A cadaver is a human body that has been donated by a deceased individual to be used by medical students and professionals to further their knowledge of the human anatomy.
-At ARU Medical school, we do full body dissection and we are the only medical school in England using Thiel embalmed cadavers which preserve a 'life-like' appearance in comparison to formaldehyde, which makes the body rigid and grey.
+At ARU's School of Medicine, we do full body dissection.
+We're the only medical school in England using Thiel embalmed cadavers which preserve a 'life-like' appearance in comparison to formaldehyde, which makes the body rigid and grey.